Six advantages of data-driven working

 Democratic organizationThe data used by data-driven organizations is usually measurable in the primary process.
 Nine times out of ten, the data comes from the bottom.
 The data reflects the impact of an intervention on the whole.

-Data-driven working isn’t based on a hierarchy; it doesn’t work along lines of power or the chain of command
+Data-driven working isn’t based on a hierarchy; it doesn’t work along the chain of command

 4. Return passion and pleasure to the workplace